Quilt Photos

 click here to read the quilt story and see more pictures

-Ordered Chaos
+Ordered Chaos.

 Meggan's quilt commissioned by her husband, our youngest son, Rory, for her Christmas gift.
 Unfortunately, she didn't get it until February.
 I'm so sorry, Megg.

 Tulips are her favorite flower.
 These are appliqued in random fashion.
-The neutrals are meant to work with the neutrals in their bedroom even though this is sofa quilt.
+The neutrals are meant to work with the neutrals in their bedroom even though this is a sofa quilt.

-Sophie's Quilt
+Sophie's Quilt.

 A simple little nine patch with babuska babies appliqued on just for fun.
 I'd read about these and made a couple for the grandkids to play with, then while making the quilt, I just could't resist.
 The hair and faces are embroidered.